casperarmani/aiugcv2/README.md

 - PiAPI for face swapping and video generation
 - Syncio API for lip syncing

+## Video Generation Models

+You can choose between different AI video generation models:

+- **Kling**: Uses the Kling model for video generation with version 1.6
+- **Luma Dream Machine**: Uses Luma AI's Dream Machine model for high-quality video generation

+You can switch between models directly from the UI:

+1. In the Video Generator node, use the "Provider" dropdown to select either:
+   - **Kling**: Better for stylized and animated character videos
+   - **Luma AI**: Better for realistic and high-quality videos

+The provider selection persists only for the current session.
+The default provider is Kling.

 ## Notes

 - Temporary files are stored in `/tmp/ugcv2` and linked to the public folder
 - This is a development build and not intended for production use
 - API rate limits may apply depending on your PiAPI and Syncio subscriptions
+- Both Kling and Luma Dream Machine are accessed through PiAPI, requiring the same API key